MatteoLacki/docstr2argparse/README.md

-# Turn a docstring to a argparse arguments.
+# Turn a docstring to argparse arguments.

 This reduces the boilerplate for automatically creating command line scripts with python.
 Probably other projects like this exist, but this one is small.